 Article continues after the video below

-The DM Mode of this game was really the part that cracked my sceptical shell.
+The DM Mode of this game was really the part that cracked my skeptical shell.
 I could decide I wanted to be the Dungeon Master and grab some of my friends.
-Then I go about setting up a storyline, traps, dungeons, monsters... all of which highly customisable.
+Then I go about setting up a storyline, traps, dungeons, monsters... all of which highly customizable.
 Do I want to send out a giant baby-blue spider against my heroes?
 Or should I send a horde of weak orcs with daggers to overwhelm them?
-Should this room have a fucked up amount of traps in it, or am I going easy on my players?
+Should this room have a fucked-up amount of traps in it, or am I going easy on my players?

 To answer the question that crossed every D&D fan's mind when Sword Coast Legends was announced, of whether or not this is game we've been waiting for: I think it is.
 Our connectivity can finally handle smooth cooperative gameplay, and this game's been designed with playing through with friends a priority.
 The DM Mode allows for a level of customization unheard of in D&D video games up to this point.
 We've reached a moment in geekdom where tabletop D&D can transfer to the video game world while retaining everything that makes the more-physical alternative so appealing.
 It's the right time for a good D&D game, and if n-Space support their "platform" the way they say they will, I think we've found it.

 Sword Coast Legends is out now for PC and Mac.
 More information at the game's official website.

 Follow Gabe on Twitter.